lupyuen/lupyuen.github.io/src/expander.md

     Calls the [__BL602 GPIO Driver__](https://github.com/lupyuen/incubator-nuttx/blob/pinedio/arch/risc-v/src/bl602/bl602_gpio.c).

-In a while we shall study the __limitations of BL602 EVB__, to understand why we created the BL602 GPIO Expander.
+In a while we'll study the __limitations of BL602 EVB__, to understand why we created the BL602 GPIO Expander.

 _Wait...
 Where's the rest of the BL602 stuff?_